Hochschild cohomology for functors on linear symmetric monoidal categories: Hom functors

 \item Identity element.
 For an object $x$ in $\mathcal{X}$ and any $a\in A(x)$,

 \item Functoriality.
 Let $\varphi:x\rightarrow x'$ and $\psi: y\rightarrow y'$ be arrows in $\mathcal{X}$.
 Then for any $a\in A(x)$ and $b\in A(y)$,

 \end{itemize}

-Also, a module over $A$ can be seen as an in Definition 8.5.5 of \cite{biset}.
+Also, a module over $A$ can be seen as in the paragraphs following Definition 8.5.5 of \cite{biset}.
 That is, a left $A$-module is an object $M$ in $\mathcal{F}$ such that for every pair $x,\, y$ of objects in $\mathcal{X}$, there exist bilinear maps

 which we continue to denote by $(a,\, m)\mapsto a\times m$, satisfying corresponding conditions of associativity, identity element (on the left only) and functoriality.
 In a similar fashion we can define right modules and bimodules.